VladimirDip/Yatube/README.md

 4 hours with documentation books.
 I cleaned code a little bit and created custom form for registration users and fixed it bugs.

+Day 14: Today I added test in my project, sometimes I think that I can't do it.
+But I needed to spend more time for tests:)